Develop online courses and remote learning

 Growth of Online Education

-- People are busier than ever before, moving location, working odd hours etc, so there is a greater need than ever for people to be able to study where and when they are able to find the time.
+- There is a greater need than ever for people to be able to study where and when they are able to find the time.

-- Technology has enabled distance education to be delivered more effectively than ever before.
+- Technology has enabled distance education to be delivered more effectively than ever before

 Save